learn-co-curriculum/phase-5-practice-challenge-stack-plus-solution/README.md

 ## Solution 2

-Our goal with this improved solution is to improve the time complexity of the `#increment` method.
+Our goal with this second solution is to improve the time complexity of the `#increment` method.
 That means that we need to find a way to increment each value in the stack _without_ iterating over every element in the array when the `#increment` method is called.